Citizens' Convention (Accountability and Ethics) Bill

 Government Spending

-The bill will necessitate government expenditure on the Convention's operation, including member remuneration, staff costs, and other expenses.
-Specific figures are not provided in the bill text.
+The bill will lead to government spending on the Convention's activities.
+This includes the remuneration and expenses of the Convention's members and staff, plus other operational costs.
+Specific figures are not provided in the bill.

 Groups Affected